matrix-org/matrix.org/content/docs/communities/administration/_index.md

 You send a manual message into the old room with a link to the new room as a workaround for these users.
 You might consider pinning the message, using a room ping, renaming the old room, and similar methods to make sure your users are aware of the upgrade.

-### Limitations and things to consider

-- Matrix does not tightly define what clients or servers do when using the room upgrade function (link to spec)
-- ...
-- Rate limits
-  - for executing upgrades (room creation)
-  - for inviting users
-  - for users (re-)joining proactively
-- Upgrading spaces
-- Upgrading rooms in spaces
-  - spaces you own
-  - spaces others own you know nothing about
-- Moving external aliases that may not be visible to you
-- Moving over integrations with external references to the room (bridges?
-Moderation bots?
-Webhooks?)
-- Migrating certain room state (e.g. custom state events)
-- Certain room state getting carried over unintentionally (e.g. bans)
-- Restricted room join references?
-Does anybody care about those?
-- Published Room directory
-  - on other servers
-  - when the room directory is not writable by users
-- Cover clients that do not support tombstones -> need to send a link, pin, etc in the old room that links to the new one
-- Making old rooms read-only
-  - Some clients make rooms read-only when they see a tombstone even when technically that's not the case
-- Can upgrades be undone?
-(Bell cant be unrung but you can fight over it.)
-- funkyness causing both old and new version of a room appearing in the room list?
-- losing room upgrades in the noise of many notifications and with possible rate limiting
-- Upgrading invite only rooms
-  - pro tip: set join rule to restricted by the predecessor

 ### Clients supporting room upgrades

 The following lists are not comprehensive.